boochtek/ruby_preserves/README.md

   end

   def older_than(age)
     select("SELECT *, username AS id FROM 'users' WHERE age > ?
-ORDER BY ?", age, :name)
+ORDER BY ?", age, :name).to_objects
   end

   def with_id(id)
-    select("SELECT *, username AS id FROM 'users' WHERE username = ?", id)
+    select("SELECT *, username AS id FROM 'users' WHERE username = ?", id).to_objects
   end
 end
 ~~~